storagebits/KISSS/README.md

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/final.jpg?raw=true)

 It uses a Raspberry Pi which control the slide projector via a simple relay and a DSLR camera to capture the slides.
-Then it does some post processing operations and send it to the cloud !
+Then it does some post processing operations and send it straight to the cloud !

 My dad was doing a lot (LOT) of photographies, exclusively on slides.
 From the early 1960's up to 1990.
 Since 30 years, for many reasons, those slides and their memories are sleeping in the attic...

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/slidestock.jpg?raw=true)

-You understand now why I needed some automations to accomplish this task :-)   It takes about 3 minutes to scan a 50 slides's rack.
-With some optimisations (like working exclusively in RAM) it could even take a single minute.
+You understand now why I needed some automations to accomplish this task :-)
 My goal was to capture those 10'000 slides.
 First to keep all those memories in a safe place and also to have an easy way to watch them.
+With this DIY scanner It takes about 3 minutes to scan a 50 slides's rack.
+With some optimisations (like working exclusively in RAM) it could even take a single minute.

 ## Hardware components
  - Slide projector with wired remote